 Springfield is a larger medium-sized city located in the state of Oregon.
 With a population of 60,870 people and 18 constituent neighborhoods, Springfield is the ninth largest community in Oregon.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Springfield is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Springfield is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Springfield is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Springfield who work in office and administrative support (16.15%), sales jobs (12.17%), and management occupations (7.20%).
+There are especially a lot of people living in Springfield who work in office and administrative support (15.79%), sales jobs (11.84%), and food service (7.04%).

+Springfield is a somewhat ethnically-diverse city.
 The people who call Springfield home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Springfield residents report their race to be White, followed by Native American.
+The greatest number of Springfield residents report their race to be White, followed by Asian.
 Springfield also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.84% of the city’s residents.
+People of Hispanic or Latino origin account for 12.57% of the city’s residents.
 Important ancestries of people in Springfield include Irish, English, Norwegian, and Italian.